 There are always three Elves on duty within the Hall Of Letters.
-Two who respectively stand guard at the entrance of each door.
-And one who paces the Hall with a large candy cane staff to ensure the integrity of the historical papers are kept intact.
-There is also expected to be a quiet contemplative decorum when strolling through the Hall.
+Two who respectively stand guard near the entrance of each door at the ends of the hallway.
+There’s also one who paces the Hall with a large candy cane staff to ensure the integrity of the historical papers are kept intact.
+Everyone is expected to be merry in a respectfully quiet manner when strolling through the Hall.
 It’s one of the few places at North Pole City where parents must escort their children unless the child is very mature for their age.
 If there is any rowdiness, or disturbing of the documents, the Elf will wave his staff or pound it on the marble floor demanding such activity cease.

 The Hall Of Letters is open 24 hours a day 365 days a year so one may enjoy reading amid the peace of the early morning hours.
 On Christmas Eve all Elves must be on deck for present delivery preparations.
-During that time the Hall is monitored by various volunteers that include Mrs. Claus, Frosty The Snowman, Rudolph The Red Nosed Reindeer, Jack Frost, Winter Deities, previous Claus Award winners, and other special honored guests.
+During that time the Hall is monitored by various volunteers that include Mrs. Claus, Frosty The Snowman, Rudolph The Red-Nosed Reindeer, Jack Frost, Winter Deities, previous Claus Award winners, and other special honored guests.
 Often with supernatural roots.
 Some of us here at Mystic Investigations have had the pleasure.
 I myself, President Xavier Remington, got to wield the candy cane staff for an hour.
-Thankfully I didn’t have to use it!
+Thankfully I didn’t have to use it!💌

 By Xavier Remington | Copyright © 2018 All Rights Reserved MysticInvestigations.Com If you’re seeing this entire article on any other site besides http://mysticinvestigations.com then it has been illegally copied and should be reported immediately!